Why incurance for Airbnb property is so important?

 The right short-term rental insurance policy on your side means taking no chances.
 You’ve invested a lot into your venture, whether it’s a side gig or full-time business.
 Make sure you protect it.

-An insurance coverage will depend on a variety of factors, including the age of the building, its construction materials, the number of units, type and number of fire sprinklers and smoke detectors, the value of the unit’s content, the value of your rental revenue, and other considerations.
+Airbnb insurance coverage will depend on a variety of factors, including the age of the building, its construction materials, the number of units, type and number of fire sprinklers and smoke detectors, the value of the unit’s content, the value of your rental revenue, and other considerations.
 So choosing the best insurance company can be a difficult task for the owner of a short-term rental property.
-MasterHost will guide you on options available on the market and explain the differences so that you can choose a reliable insurance provider to secure your investment.
+MasterHost will guide you through the options available on the market and explain the differences so that you can choose a reliable Airbnb insurance provider to secure your investment.

-Typically, an insurance will cover major events like:
+Typically, Airbnb insurance will cover major events like:

 Normally, standard contracts do not cover the following risks:

 Airbnb insurance costs will depend on many components, including the size of your rental space, the property value, the location, the level of coverage, and other details.
-For example: сoverage for a 1-bedroom, 1-bathroom condo downtown Vancouver would cost about $600/year.
+For example: сoverage for a 1-bedroom, 1-bathroom condo downtown Vancouver could cost around $600-$1000/year.